Megan McDonald

-Megan Jo McDonald is an American children's literature author.
-Her most popular works is the series of books which concern a third grade girl named Judy Moody (written for grades 2–4).
-McDonald has also written many picture books for younger children and continues to write.
-Her most recent work was the Julie Albright series of books for American Girl.
+Megan Jo McDonald (born February 28, 1959) is an American children's literature author and former librarian best known for the Judy Moody series, which has sold more than 30 million copies.
+McDonald has written wrote the Julie Albright series for American Girl various picture books.

 Life and career

 McDonald was born in Pittsburgh, Pennsylvania, to John and Mary Louise McDonald.
 She is the youngest of five girls, which served as the inspiration for The Sister's Club.
 She was awarded a B.A. from Oberlin College in 1981, and an M.L.S. from University of Pittsburgh in 1985.

 Megan McDonald began her career as a children's librarian, working at Carnegie Library of Pittsburgh, Minneapolis Public Library, and Adams Memorial Library in Latrobe, Pennsylvania.
 Her first book, Is This a House for Hermit Crab?, came as a result of patrons asking her where to find a story she had told to children at a library.
+McDonald identified Tuck Everlasting and Bridge to Terebithia as books she wished she had written herself.

-McDonald is married to Richard Haynes and lives in Sebastopol, California.
+McDonald is married to Richard Haynes and has lived in Sebastopol, California since the mid 1990s.
+She receives letters from fans and said in 2005, "I try to write a personal response to every one.
+I am so impressed when children write to me."

 Published works

 Judy Moody and Stink

-The Judy Moody series follows the humorous adventures of the title-character, an eight-year-old girl.
+The Judy Moody series follows the humorous adventures of eight-year-old Judy Moody.
 A spin-off series follows her younger brother, nicknamed Stink.
-All of McDonald's books in the Judy Moody series and the Stink series are illustrated by Peter H. Reynolds.
+All of the Judy Moody series and Stink series books are illustrated by Peter H. Reynolds.